How to Make Glittery Princess Slime

 Begin by gathering your materials.

 Next, pour one bottle of glue into your mixing bowl.
 You can use either white or clear glue (we used clear).
-Fill your bottle of glue halfway with water and pour into your bowl.
+Fill your bottle of glue halfway with water and pour it into your bowl.
 Add one drop of food coloring and mix thoroughly.
 Next, sprinkle in some glitter.

 Next, add 1/2 cup of liquid starch and mix thoroughly with your popsicle stick until it forms a glob.
 The picture below shows what the slime should look like about halfway to becoming a glob.